 AmpliTube lets you create and edit guitar and bass rigs with virtual amps, cabinets, and pedals.
 You can also mic your amp and cabinet to get the best tone.

-Note: Amplitube is no longer updated for android.
-It hasn’t been updated since 2015 in the Google Playstore.
+Note: Amplitube is no longer updated for Android.
+It hasn’t been updated in the Google Play Store since 2015.

 Apple: https://apps.apple.com/us/app/amplitube-cs-for-ipad/id373743686